-The Brecon Beacons comprises mostly of grassy moorland, interspersed with forestry plantations.
-The park is known for it’s remote reservoirs, caves, flat-topped peaks and waterfalls.
+The Brecon Beacons National Park (Bannau Brycheiniog) comprises of grassy moorland interspersed with forestry plantations.
+The park is known for it’s remote reservoirs, caves, flat-topped peaks and beautiful waterfalls.

 Given it’s geology, the park is great place to enjoy a variety of outdoor activities such as cycling, rock climbing, horse riding, caving and hiking.
-If the weather isn’t great, as it often can be in Wales, then the waterfalls in Brecon Beacons National Park provide a great low-level option.
+If the weather isn’t great, as can often be the case in Wales, then the waterfalls of Brecon Beacons provide a great low-level walking option.

 One section of the park in the Vale of Neath is known as Waterfall Country.
-Waterfall Country is part of Fforest Fawr, which is a UNESCO Geopark, and as the name suggests has an abundance of waterfalls to explore.
+Waterfall Country is part of Fforest Fawr region of the Brecon Beacons, which is a UNESCO Geopark, and as the name suggests has an abundance of waterfalls to explore.

 If you’re interested in discovering the best hill walks in the Brecon Beacons, have a look at this post!

 Brecon Beacons Waterfall Map